Create a Dashboard

 - Enable URL Hover Actions Allows URL hover actions.
 For more information, see URL Actions.

-- Enable Web Page Objects Allows the display of URLs in these objects.
-If you deselect this option, Web Page objects continue to appear but show no content.
+- Enable Web Page Objects and Web Images Allows the display of target URLs in Web Page and Image objects.
+If you deselect this option, Web Page objects and Image objects that link to the web remain in the dashboard but show no content.